Welcome to today's edition of the Rush 24-7 podcast.

 What's going on?

-But a simple answer is in the case of Buchanan, when the Cold War was over and we defeated the Soviets, that was it.
+But a simple answer is, in the case of Buchanan, when the Cold War was over and we defeated the Soviets, that was it.

 No other business around the world is ours.

-Uh in the case of Mr. Buck, well, we'll get to him later because I've got the sound bites from his interview with CBS.
+In the case of Mr. Buck, well, we'll get to him later because I've got the sound bites from his interview with CBS.

-I don't know, for example, if he said anything positive about about Bush that they left on the cutting room floor when they uh edited this or whether this was life to tape edited, I don't I have no idea.
+I don't know, for example, if he said anything positive about Bush that they left on the cutting room floor when they edited this or whether this was life to tape edited.

-Uh but I I I I don't think that people are taking this quite seriously enough.
+But I don't think that people are taking this quite seriously enough.

 Some people aren't.

-Uh and I uh just I'm I'm very, very troubled by it.
+And I'm very, very troubled by it.

-Condoleza Rice shocked everybody by showing up in Beirut.
+Before we get to the thoughts in the monologue, Condoleezza Rice shocked everybody by showing up in Beirut.

-Uh everybody thought she was going to be heading to Jerusalem.
+Everybody thought she was going to be heading to Jerusalem.

 Let's treat the government of Lebanon as the sovereign government that it is.

-No question, no doubt the Bush administration wants the Lebanese government to assert itself and uh be in charge of all that happens within its borders, and that is understandable and reasonable, but I mean to expect, but are these guys capable of rooting out Hezbollah?
+And that is understandable and reasonable, but I mean to expect, but are these guys capable of rooting out Hezbollah?

-Don't forget Syria's infiltrated this place.
+Don't forget, Syria's infiltrated this place.

-You go up there and try to talk to Syria.
+Let me go up there and try to talk to Syria.

 This is in the Jerusalem Post yesterday.

-They're having a problem being resupplied because Israel has taken out the uh infrastructure, the airports, the ships, there's a blockade and so forth.
+They're having a problem being resupplied because Israel has taken out the infrastructure, the airports, the ships, there's a blockade and so forth.

 Wise move there.

-Uh quick timeout here.
+A quick timeout here.

 Sit tight.